 Do you have a passion for medical discovery?
 If so, San Jacinto College’s Medical Laboratory Technology degree is for you.
 Those who dedicate themselves to lab work play a vital role in the health of our society, providing doctors with the critical information needed to properly diagnose, monitor, and treat patients.

 The San Jacinto College Medical Laboratory Technology program:

 - Prepares students to work behind the scenes as a vital member of the health care team in four major areas of clinical lab work, including hematology, chemistry, blood bank and microbiology;

-- Introduces students to laboratory safety, hygiene, personal protective equipment, instrumentation, clinical chemistry, hematology, microbiology, serology, immunohematology and urinalysis.
+- Introduces students to laboratory safety, hygiene, personal protective equipment, and instrumentation;

-- Is a combination of theory, student lab and clinical education taught on campus and with clinical components taught in area labs.
+- Is a combination of theory and student lab taught on campus and clinical education taught in area hospitals.

-Upon successful completion of the curriculum, students earn an associate of applied science degree and are eligible to take the national certification exams and apply for the certification examination given by the Board of Registry of the American Society of Clinical Pathologists and/or the National Certification Agency for Medical Laboratory Personnel.
+Upon successful completion of the curriculum, students earn an Associate of Applied Science (AAS) degree and are eligible to take the national certification exams and apply for the certification examination given by the Board of Registry of the American Society of Clinical Pathologists and/or the National Certification Agency for Medical Laboratory Personnel.